The Ultimate Granite Countertop Care Do's & Don'ts Cleaning Guide

-Now, many people misinterpret "general rule" to mean that absolutely every stone countertop and tile countertop MUST be sealed and often... not true....
+Many people misinterpret "general rule" to mean that absolutely every stone countertop and tile countertop MUST be sealed and often; this is not true.

 Many granites and other stones never need sealing, but confusion abounds regarding this key granite care issue.
 The sealing process is not complicated, but it can turn disastrous with the wrong information.

 The easiest way to keep your stone looking great is to avoid bad habits that may damage it.
-Granite, marble, travertine, limestone, soapstone, quartz and solid surface are similar in many ways, but their differences require varying degrees of maintenance.
-However . . .
+Granite, marble, travertine, limestone, soapstone, quartz countertops and other solid surfaces like these are similar in many ways, but their differences require varying degrees of maintenance.

-If you utilize the granite counter top care and cleaning procedures that follow for all your countertops . . . no matter what type of stone or surface . . . you'll eliminate most potential problems without ever having to think too hard about it or worry that you may be causing damage.
+However, if you utilize the granite countertop care and cleaning procedures that apply to all your countertops- no matter what type of stone countertops or surface- you'll eliminate most potential problems without ever having to think too hard about it or worry that you may be causing damage.

-Do: Blot up Spills Immediately Acidic substances like wine, coffee, fruit juices, tomato sauce and sodas will not etch granite like they do marble, but they could potentially stain the surface.
+Do: Blot up Spills Immediately Acidic substances like wine, coffee, fruit juices, tomato sauce, and sodas will not etch granite like they do marble, but they could potentially stain the surface.
 Cooking oils may also leave a stain if not wiped up.

-Do: Clean Surfaces Using a Sponge or Soft Cloth Using a specially formulated natural stone cleaner like this Granite & Marble Cleaning Spray is recommended to keep your tops in the best condition and protect the sealer, but hot water will do for quick clean-ups.
+Do: Clean Surfaces Using a Sponge or Soft Cloth Using a specially formulated natural stone and granite cleaner like this Granite & Marble Cleaning Spray is recommended to keep your countertops in the best condition while also protecting the sealer.
+However, hot water will do for quick clean-ups.

-Dish soap won't permanently damage your granite, but repeated use of soap will cause build-up (yes, even if you rinse) and dull your countertop's shine.
-So, using dish soap for regular granite counter top care is not recommended.
+Dish soap won't permanently damage your granite, but repeated use of soapy water will cause build-up (yes, even if you rinse) and dull your countertop's shine.
+So, regularly using dish soap for cleaning granite countertops is not recommended.

-Do: Use Coasters Under all Glasses, Bottles, and Cans Again, granite won't etch and using coasters on dense and/or properly sealed granite is not an absolute necessity like with marble, but using coasters is just a good practice to protect all surfaces.
+Do: Use Coasters Under all Glasses, Bottles, and Cans Again, granite won't etch and using coasters on dense and/or properly sealed granite is not an absolute necessity like with marble, but using coasters is just a good practice to protect all bath and kitchen countertop surfaces.

 Do: Use Trivets and Hot Pads Under Pots & Pans Yes, you can take a hot pot off the stove and put it right on granite countertops without any problems.
 It is possible for granite (or any stone or quartz) to suffer "thermal shock" and crack, but rare.
-You don't really want to put hot pans on any other surface save soapstone.
+You don't want to put hot pans on any other surface except for soapstone.

 But you must consider other issues as well...